 24 months x £35/mnth = £840

-Then there’s the lack of flexibility.
+There's also the lack of flexibility.
 24 months?
-Some marriages don’t last that long!
+Some marriages don't last that long!
 What if you take a job abroad for a few months, or go traveling? (you have seen the foreign call charges right?)
-You’re gonna want a local SIM, with data allowance, which (maybe surprisingly to some ripped-off Brits), pretty much any country will provide you with.
-I’ve been to Vietnam and paid less for data than I would here; just buy a local SIM (often free), plug it into your phone, and bask in the glory of not having a pointless UK contract.
+You're gonna want a local SIM, with data allowance, which (maybe surprisingly to some ripped-off Brits), pretty much any country will provide you with.
+I've been to Vietnam and paid less for data than I would here; just buy a local SIM (often free), plug it into your phone, and bask in the glory of not having a pointless UK contract.

-All I’m saying is: think about the total cost of ownership of your contracted handset.
+The main point is: think about the total cost of ownership of your contracted handset.

 How do I get the free £5?